jonasjohansson/11.igem.se/pages/wiki/project/model.md

 {% image "/static/img/wiki/project/model-01.png", "Figure 1.
 Bistability is a property of a system that contains two local energy minima." %}

 Another example of a system with bistable behavior is bacteriophage P2, which is our system of interest in project Esther.
 As described in [Design](/wiki/design/), the switch between the lytic and lysogenic states in bacteriophage P2 is controlled by a simple transcriptional switch.
 The C protein, responsible for the lysogenic state, autoregulates the Pc promoter and represses the Pe promoter as a dimer while the Cox protein, responsible for the lytic state, represses both promoters as a tetramer (Figure 2).
 We plan to use two different plasmids to simulate different parts of this system.
-The first plasmid is the Switch plasmid, and the second plasmid is the Model plasmid.
+The first plasmid is the Switch Plasmid, and the second plasmid is the Model Plasmid.

 [](https://www.notion.so/769313af890b43c98cadaa5167f263c2#913a0b1dfb194abb88a3f128d4899b6d)